osuosl/osuosl-pelican/content/donate/sponsors.rst

 IBM has long been an advocate, sponsor and contributor to the Linux developer community and Open Technology development.
-Continuing this tradition of support, IBM has contributed a number of POWER7 servers to the OSL for the purpose of Linux and open source project development by the community on the Power Architecture.
+Continuing this tradition of support, IBM has contributed a number of POWER servers to the OSL for the purpose of Linux and open source project development by the community on the Power Architecture.
 Please see our `development hosting`_ page for more information and SSH-based remote access to Linux on POWER servers.